Becoming Eligible for Social Security Benefits by Being Currently Insured

 • disability benefits

-• dependent parents benefits for parents aged 62 or older of a deceased fully insured worker
+• dependent parents benefits for parents (aged 62 or older) of a deceased fully insured worker

 • spousal benefits for spouses aged 62 or older

-• children's benefits if the child is under the age of 18, or under the age of 19 and a full-time elementary or secondary school student, or aged 18 or older and who became disabled before the age of 22.
+• under the age of 19 and a full-time elementary or high school student, or

-Currently Insured
+Currently Insured Benefits

 • under the age of 16, or

-• disabled.
+• disabled

-• Children's benefits for the dependent, unmarried child of a deceased worker if the child is:
+• children's benefits for the dependent, unmarried child of a deceased worker if the child is:

 • under the age of 18